 How much should I contribute to my 401(k)?

-How much you contribute towards your 401(k) depends on several factors, including age, income and the level of employer contributions.
-We consider what a 401(k) is, look at contribution limits and how these change throughout your career into retirement.
+How much you contribute towards your 401(k) depends on several factors, including your age, income level, and whether you receive employer contributions.
+Read on to learn more about 401(k)s, contribution limits, and how these may change throughout your career into retirement.

 What is a 401(k)?

-Named after a section of the Internal Revenue Code, a 401(k) is a type of retirement savings plan offered by many employers in the United States to help their employees save for retirement.
+A 401(k) is a retirement savings plan offered by many employers in the United States to help their employees save for retirement.
+It is named after a section of the Internal Revenue Code.

-With a 401(k) plan, employees can contribute a portion of their pre-tax income to the plan up to certain annual limits set by the IRS.
-These contributions are often then deducted directly from the employee's paycheck.
+With a 401(k) plan, employees can opt to contribute a portion of their pre-tax income to the plan up to certain annual limits set by the IRS.
+These contributions are generally deducted directly from the employee's paycheck.

 In some cases, employers may match a portion of the employee's contributions up to a certain percentage of the employee's salary.
 This employer match can vary from company to company and may be subject to a vesting schedule.
 This means that you may need to work for your company for a certain period before you are entitled to the full amount of the employer's contributions.

-Employees' money to a traditional 401(k) plan is typically not subject to income tax in the year it is earned.
+Employees' money contributed to a traditional 401(k) plan (as opposed to a Roth 401(k)) is typically not subject to income tax in the year it is earned.
 Instead, it’s taxed when withdrawn during retirement, meaning contributions can grow tax-deferred over time.

 How much should you contribute to your 401(k)?